sskeirik/ROSRV/docs/dl-integration-pandoc-source.md

 ROS system, but can be on more sophisticated platforms with multiple control computers.
-Moving monitors to separate processes avoids recompiling rvmaster, allowed monitors to be used without rvmaster at all, and allows monitors to be co-located with the major publishers and subscribers of a topic.
+Moving monitors to separate processes avoids recompiling rvmaster, allows monitors to be used without rvmaster at all, and allows monitors to be co-located with the major publishers and subscribers of a topic.